South Australian School of Art

+History

+South Australian School of Design (1861)

 In 1856 Charles Hill started a private School of Art in Pulteney Street, where, in that same year, the South Australian Society of Arts was formed.
 In 1861 the South Australian School of Design was founded under the management of the Society of Arts and connected with the South Australian Institute, with Charles Hill in charge.
 In 1862 enrolments were low and decreasing, rising slightly to 21 students in 1863.
 From the beginning, students were encouraged to show their work at Society exhibitions, and special prizes were offered for members of the School.
 This led to much mediocre work being shown, but acted as an impetus to native talent.
 By 1868 there were three classes: girls, boys, and young men, with an average attendance of 25.
-The school moved into a larger hall at the Institute previously reserved as exhibition space, and the small schoolroom handed over to F. G. Waterhouse, curator of the Museum.
+The school moved into a larger hall at the Institute previously reserved as exhibition space, and the small schoolroom handed over to F. G. Waterhouse, curator of the South Australian Institute Museum (now South Australian Museum).
 A large consignment of busts and statues had been donated by the Royal Society to add to the plaster models already in use for drawing "in the round".